mcollovati/quarkus-hilla/README.md

 [Reactive Endpoints](https://hilla.dev/docs/lit/guides/reactive-endpoints)
 and [Security](https://hilla.dev/docs/lit/guides/security).

+Starting with `2.4.1`, the extension is subdivided into two main artifacts based on the desired front-end framework:
+* `quarkus-hilla` for `Lit` based applications
+* `quarkus-hilla-react` for `React` based applications

 **NOTE**: This is an **unofficial community extension**, and it is **not** directly related **nor** supported by Vaadin Ltd.